Evolutionary Origins of Binary Neutron Star Mergers: Effects of Common Envelope Efficiency and Metallicity: Method

 For SN explosions, which determine both the final masses and natal kicks of the resulting NS, we implement two different thresholds to determine if the donor undergoes core-collapse (CC) or electron-capture SN (ECSN).
 In one case, we assume the donor star collapses in an ECSN if at the end of the simulation the He-core mass is between $1.4 M_{\odot} < M_{\mathrm{He,core}} <2.5 M_{\odot}$ \citep{Podsiadlowski2005}.
 In the second case, we limit ECSNe to donor stars with carbon--oxygen cores between $1.37 M_{\odot} < M_{\mathrm{CO,core}} < 1.43 M_{\odot}$ \citep{Tauris2015}.
-Donors with carbon--oxygen cores below this range are not considered in our calculations.
-We assume all SN explosions will form a $1.4 M_{\odot}$ NS.
+We assume SN explosions will form a $1.4 M_{\odot}$ NS.
+Donors below these ranges are assumed to form white dwarfs (WDs).

-For SN natal kicks of the NS, we draw kick velocities from a Maxwellian distribution with a velocity dispersion determined by the type of SN explosion.
-For donors that collapse in EC we use $\sigma_{\mathrm{ECSN}}~=~20~\mathrm{km\,s}^{-1}$ following \citet{GiacobboMap2019_ecsn}, and use $\sigma_{\mathrm{CCSN}}~=~265~\mathrm{km\,s}^{-1}$ for CC following \cite{Hobbs2005}.
-For each newly-formed NS we sample $2000$ kick velocities from this distribution, which we use to calculate the post-SN orbit following \citet{1996Kalogera}.
+For SN natal kicks of the NS, we draw kick velocity magnitudes from a Maxwellian distribution with a velocity dispersion determined by the type of SN explosion.
+For donors that collapse in EC we use $\sigma_{\mathrm{ECSN}} = 20~\mathrm{km\,s}^{-1}$ following \citet{GiacobboMap2019_ecsn}, and use $\sigma_{\mathrm{CCSN}} = 265~\mathrm{km\,s}^{-1}$ for CC following \cite{Hobbs2005}.
+For each newly-formed NS we sample $2000$ kick velocity magnitudes from this distribution, which we use to calculate the post-SN orbit following \citet{1996Kalogera}.
 For each BNS system in our grid, we use the distribution of 2000 post-SN orbits to calculate a distribution merger times due to the radiation of GWs \citep{Peters1964}.
 Our results are given in terms of a \mergprob{} for each grid point \mergprobeq{}, which is the fraction of kick samples that led to BNS mergers within a Hubble time.

+We simulate donors with masses at $7 M_{\odot}$, $8 M_{\odot}$, $10 M_{\odot}$, $12.5 M_{\odot}$, $15 M_{\odot}$ and $20 M_{\odot}$.
+The selection of donor masses was determined from a preliminary study using three SN prescriptions on single stars: \citet{Fryer2012}-rapid, \citet{Fryer2012}-delayed and \citet{Sukhbold2016}.
+For the stellar models used, only \cite{Fryer2012}-rapid produced NSs from ZAMS progenitors between roughly $15$--$20 M_{\odot}$.
+As a result, we concentrate on the regions where multiple models predict NSs.